ssbc/ssb-buttwoo-spec/README.md

 ### Signatures

-Signatures is a dictionary where the key specifies the starting sequence for the signature.
-It MUST contain at least 1 key, the sequence of the current message and sign the encoded value.
-It can contain one or more signatures for the N previous messages by signing the concatenated message keys of these N messages.
-This allows for substantial reduction in validation time.
+Signatures is a dictionary where the key denotes the first message covered by the signature.
+It MUST contain the current sequence as the key for the signature the encoded value.
+Optionally it can contain one or more bulk signatures covering N previous messages.
+These are meant to speed up situations where a large number of messages needs to validated such as onboarding.
+The bulk signatures signs the concatenated message keys starting from the sequence in the key up to but excluding the current message.
 [Why it is ok to sign hashes instead of full messages].

-Signatures MUST be sorted by sequence in ascending order.
-This is to ensure canonical encoding.
+It is worth expanding a bit on bulk signatures here.
+Once you start making these kind of optimizations, there is always the possibility that the signature of an individual message is not correct, while one of the bulk signatures are.
+In this case the messages are still considered valid.
+It should be noted that this case should only occur with a faulty implementation that produces incorrect signatures.
+And secondly that one needs to produce enough messages that another peer would use the bulk signatures to validate the messages.
+Meaning there is a chance that the problem would be discovered before the messages were replicated in the network.
+Fork protections, where an invalid message from a peer would be communicated back, could also be useful here.

 ## Performance